terryluo2001/rick-and-morty-backend/README.md

 Welcome to the backend of the ricky-and-morty application hosted using Django on Python.

-1. In order to run the backend, type in the terminal:
+1. In order to run the backend, type in the terminal in the root folder:

 python manage.py runserver